 The runner meet and greet area can be very busy, so please take note of the following advice.

-There will be meeting points in Maritime Museum Gardens with areas marked by letters of the alphabet – meet at your family initial or at another pre-arranged letter.
+There will be meeting points in Greenwich Park with areas marked by letters of the alphabet – meet at your family initial or at another pre-arranged letter.

 Please meet your runner at one of these meeting points.
-DO NOT congregate around the exit from the secure area at Romney Road.
+DO NOT congregate around the runner only crossing point at Romney Road.
 This causes massive congestion for exiting runners as well as other health and safety issues for the large numbers of people in this area.
 Our security personnel are under strict instructions not to allow people to congregate here and to move them along.
+After collecting their belongings, participants will exit into Greenwich Park.

 Heavy mobile phone traffic on all networks means you may find it difficult to get a signal in and around the finish area.
 Therefore, do not rely on mobile phones but plan where to meet in advance.